 With linear subjects a single grade is awarded for the overall subject, rather than for each component/unit that contributes towards the overall grade.
-Grade boundaries are published on results day.
+Grade boundaries are published on Results Day.

 The 'notional' grade boundaries for each component are also available.
 Component boundaries are 'notional' and intended only as a guide, they are not official grades.
+Notional grade boundaries may change between one series and another.

-On results day, all linear grade boundaries and the maximum marks will be available on our website from 8am.
+On Results Day, all linear Grade Boundaries and the maximum marks will be available on our website from 8am.
 Unitised UMS boundaries do not change from series to series.
-Grade boundaries can be accessed on our website.
+Grade Boundaries can be accessed on our website.